detsam/indepstate-cc/app/adapters/dwx/README.md

 `openOrderRetryDelayMs` and multiplies by `openOrderRetryBackoff` on each failure.
 The delay will not exceed `openOrderRetryMaxDelayMs` (set via the `DWX_MAX_RETRY_DELAY_MS` environment variable).

-After every failed attempt the adapter emits `order:retry { pendingId, count }`.
+Whenever a confirmation timeout fires, the adapter re-sends the order and emits `order:retry { pendingId, count }` (with `count` starting at 1 for each order).
 Retries can be stopped via `stopOpenOrder(pendingId)` which aborts the loop and clears pending state.

 ---